 Watch Out For Sneaky High FODMAP Ingredients

-Any candy labelled as diabetic friendly could contain high FODMAP polyols.
+Any candy labeled as diabetic friendly could contain high FODMAP polyols.
 If you live outside of the USA/Canada make sure you check for the additive numbers listed above.

 Other Problematic Ingredients